MrCheeseyia/AmalgamSlop/README.md

-  Read about Amalgam's documentation and features [here](../../wiki).
+  Read about AmalgamSlop's documentation and features [here](../../wiki).

 </div>